Provision VMs with Vagrant and VMware Fusion

 I'm using the following tools.

-Vagrant - its a tool allows to create reproducible environments by storing configurations as code.
+Vagrant - a tool which allows creation of reproducible virtual environments and maintain configurations in simple file.

 VMware Fusion - is a desktop hypervisor which supports MacBook hardware with both Intel and Apple chips.
 It's free for personal use.